RaymartMl/Morning-Routine-Automation/README.md

 - open terminal with the start.sh scripts
 - which runs the startday.py
-- and will open website and apps that I check and used
+- and will open websites and apps that I check and used

 This script is inspired with: https://github.com/EnkrateiaLucca/Morning-Routine-Automation